mazhurin/courseraDataCleaning/README.md

 The input data set contains sensor signals from accelerometers and gyroscopes recorded during an experiment with a group of 30 volunteers.
-Each person performed six activities wearing a smartphone on the waist:
+Each person performed the following six activities wearing a smartphone on the waist:
  * WALKING
  * WALKING_UPSTAIRS
  * WALKING_DOWNSTAIRS